 Do butterflies make you smile?
 There are more than 400 species of butterflies along the Front Range.
 Make a garden for them!
 If you want them to stay, build a habitat to provide food and shelter for every life stage.
 Like other pollinators, butterflies are threatened by loss of their natural plant resources.
 A great variety of flowers are nectar sources for the adult butterflies including lots of our annual and perennial garden favorites like asters, hollyhocks, zinnias and pansies.
 Plants are also needed for egg laying and to feed the caterpillars.
 Many caterpillars are very particular about their host plants.
 Native plants are a great attraction.
 Monarchs need certain types of milkweed; fritillaries like pansies.
 A mix of flowers, trees and shrubs, and some grasses in a sunny location protected from strong wind will make a nurturing garden for you and the butterflies.

-It’s all about being at home in the habitat.
 Western gardeners are increasingly aware that water is a precious resource.
 In our semi-arid climate it makes sense to learn how to garden more with less water.
 That means using smart irrigation practices and informed landscape planning.
 It doesn’t mean we are limited to dry rocks and a few cactus.
 Low-water gardens can have style and color and lots of plants that are tailored for the conditions.
 Plant selections for dry gardens continue to expand and improve, with flowers and succulents, perennials and shrubs, grasses and trees that will thrive in our climate.
 A well planned low-water garden can mean a 30-50% reduction in water use compared to a conventional suburban garden.
-If you decide to reduce the size of your lawn you may find you are eligible for a rebate from your city.
-For inspiration and practical ideas visit the demonstration gardens at Kendrick Lake Park in Lakewood or the Stapleton Xeriscape Garden.
-When it’s time to plant, we have everything you’ll need including Plant Select varieties that are tested and developed for Colorado.
+When it’s time to plant, City Floral has everything you’ll need including plant varieties that are tested and developed for Colorado.

 Garden Spaces for Pets